Haitian Salade Russe à la Tchakayiti

 Good Friday is knocking at our door.
+And I cannot wait for the traditional Haitian meal we prepare on that day.
+I have always anticipated that particular Friday.
 Growing up, to me, that day implied a tasty feast that could leave one in a coma.

 - Olive Oil

 Roast in the oven for about 45 minutes or until fully cooked

 Peel the vegetables and dice them

 Combine them in a bowl with the corn, peas, onions and capers, if you chose to include them